viamrobotics/ocean-prefilter/README.md

 To compile this module yourself, follow these steps on your Raspberry Pi:

 1. Download and install [`openCV`](https://opencv.org/)
-2. Install the following necesarry libraries:
+2. Install the following necessary libraries:
 ```
 sudo apt-get install libjpeg-dev